dnasko/rubble/README.md

 **RUBBLE has one external dependency, and it's NCBI BLAST+**.
 Before you can run this pipeline you will need to be sure that all executables (especially blastp, makeblastdb, and blastdbcmd) are installed on your machine and included in your PATH.
 [Latest versions of BLAST binaries are located here](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PAGE_TYPE=BlastDocs&DOC_TYPE=Download).

+**Perl modules needed:** [threads](http://search.cpan.org/~jdhedden/threads-2.09/lib/threads.pm), which is likely not installed on most systesm by default.

 3. Using RUBBLE
 ---------------